hugooconnor/helping-hand/README.md

 - crowdfunding?
-- hook in existing mental health services, charge listing fee eg. counselling could be bought in blocks of time, hookup with good counsellors
+- hook in existing mental health services, charge listing fee eg. counselling could be bought in blocks of time, hookup with good counsellors, clip the ticket on the fees charged (10%)
 - app should be free to use, free software (see licence)

 <insert mental health info>